-Pros can use laser rangefinders, GPS at PGA Championship, other PGA of America majors
+Why are pros using laser rangefinders, GPS at the 2024 PGA Championship?

 Jordan Spieth uses a laser rangefinder during a practice round at the 2015 PGA Championship.
 (Photo: Michael Madrid, USA TODAY Sports)

-The devices won’t be new for the pros, many of whom already use laser rangefinders and GPS in practice rounds.
+The devices aren’t new for the pros, many of whom already use laser rangefinders and GPS in practice rounds.

-It’s likely laser rangefinders will prove more popular than GPS devices, as they more easily provide an exact distance to a flag on the green, often with accuracy to within a yard at normal approach-shot distances.
-GPS devices typically provide more generalized information on holes.
-It is possible a player could use both styles of devices, and several new products incorporate both lasers and GPS.

 Many laser rangefinders provide information on elevation changes and “plays-like” distances.
 Most of those devices come with a switch to turn off such information, but many elite players opt for devices that do not provide elevation and other data as a precaution against forgetting to turn off those functions.